 |

 However, technology has also increased the potential for error as undocumented genealogies are copied and recopied over and over again.

-Information obtained from these resources should be treated as clues for gathering the vital records and other documentation necessary for verifying the relationships (See Module III).
+Information obtained from these resources should be treated as clues for gathering the vital records and other documentation necessary for verifying the relationships (see Module III).

 After each description below, you will find a "Demonstration" link and a "Practice" link.

-To review a demonstration of the Web site, click DEMONSTRATION.
+To review a demonstration of the web site, click DEMONSTRATION.

-To practice using the Web site while following step-by-step instructions, click PRACTICE.
+To practice using the web site while following step-by-step instructions, click PRACTICE.

-To use the site without instructions, click the link to the Web site within each description or in the "Links" menu on the left side of the page.
+web site within each description or in the "Links" menu on the left side of the page.

+|